tlids/dsp/statistics/4-2-random_dist.md

 ![png](random number distribution.png)

-#### Since there are a lot of discreate values, it is hard to observe the distribution from this graph.
+#### Since there are a lot of discreate values, it is hard to observe the distribution from this Pmf graph.
 We can plot a CDF and see if CDF can provide us more insights to the distribution.

 ```python
 # Create the CDF